 40+ Portuguese Verbs That Always Need "De"

-📚 Complete Guide: For a deeper explanation of how and when you’d use these, see my Guide to Prepositions.
+📚 Complete Guide: For a deeper explanation of how and when to use not just de, but others prepositions as well, see my guide to Portuguese prepositions.

 Illustration showing the incorrect and correct way to say "I like coffee" in Portuguese.
-Getting this one tiny word right is a huge step toward sounding more natural.
+Getting this one small word right is a big step toward sounding more natural.

 Essential Daily Verbs